RobinsonGarcia/CodePromptForge/README.md

-# Code-Prompt-Forge
+# codepromptforge

-**Code-Prompt-Forge** is a Python tool that merges the contents of multiple code (or text) files into one consolidated prompt.
+**codepromptforge** is a Python tool that merges the contents of multiple code (or text) files into one consolidated prompt.
 This prompt can then be used by Large Language Models (LLMs) to assist in tasks like bug fixing, code improvements, and other automated coding workflows.

 ---